-Applications for the scholarship to prepare for the June, 2013 LSAT are due on Monday, March 4 at noon!
+Applications for the scholarship to prepare for the June and September or October LSAT usually are due around March 1 of each year.

 Local offerings of the Law School Admissions Test preparatory courses.

 A variety of course formats, including private tutors.
 Current UTA students are entitled to a discount of $150 on the Princeton Review courses if they enter a code; the code is available from Dr. Cawthon.
-The current Princeton review courses are:
+Examples of Princeton Review courses that recently have been offered are:

-Descriptions and registration information for both courses can be found at http://www.princetonreview.com/law/lsat-courses.aspx.
+Descriptions and registration information for Princeton Review courses can be found at http://www.princetonreview.com/law/lsat-courses.aspx.